Amid a never-ending war, Yemenis find respite at the beach

 TANIS: He's sitting with his wife and toddler on a beach towel, snacking on fruits and sweets.

-TANIS: Al-Saadi hasn't received his salary at his government job since February of this year.
+TANIS: Al-Saadi hasn't received his salary at his government job since February.
 It's a big issue all over Yemen as resources have been poured into war.
 Yemen has oil reserves, the country's main source of revenue, but it's unable to export it because of a Houthi embargo.

 TANIS: At a cafe by the beach, I meet Basmal Ali.
 He's the manager of the beach resort.
 He used to live in Louisiana but moved back to Yemen to take care of his parents.
 He says most Yemenis aren't able to come to places like this and enjoy a moment's peace by the beach.
 The majority of the country lives under the poverty line.
 Access to food and water remains critical.
 And while people here are relieved that the war has slowed down, it's not clear what happens next.
 Ali says the future doesn't look promising.
 He says Yemen is two different countries now between the south and the north.